akatsuki105/nds-docs-ja/cp15/cache.md

 ```
   Invalidate means to forget all data
   Clean means to write-back dirty cache lines to underlaying memory
-  (Clean is important when having "Cache Write-Bufferability" enabled in PU)
+  (Clean is important when having "Cache Write-Bufferability" enabled in MPU)
 ```

 ## C9,C0,0 - Data Cache Lockdown